Idaho Candy Company

 The Idaho Candy Company is a candy manufacturer in Boise, Idaho, United States.
 They are best known for the Idaho Spud bar, which has a cult following in the Northwestern United States.
 The company has been making the popular bar of marshmallow filling covered in chocolate and coconut since 1918.
 Though many historic candy makers have since gone out of business, in past decades, the Idaho Candy Company competed with other local producers like the Idaho Russet made by the Dainty Maid company and another "Spud Bar" from Utah made by Ostler Candy.

 History

 The Idaho Candy Company was founded in 1901 by Thomas Ovard "T.O."
 Smith (1876-1954).
 He began by making chocolates in his garage, and then selling them door-to-door.
 In 1909, he opened a factory in Boise, which still operates today.
-John Wagers bought the company in 1984, and his son Dave Wagers has been running the company since 1991.
+John Wagers bought the company in 1984, and his son Dave Wagers ran the company from 1991 to 2025.
+Since July 2025, the Sturdivant family, Paul and Megan, own Idaho Candy Company.
 In 2007, the company was selected "Best Candy Company" by Boise Weekly.